jmyers7/book/_sources/chapters/08-more-prob.md

 ```
 &nbsp;

-The "isoprobability" contours of this density surface look like:
+The _isoprobability contours_ of this density surface (i.e., curves of constant probability) look like:

 ```{code-cell} ipython3
 :tags: [hide-input]